 Jane Farwell was born on January 18, 1916, on her family farm near Ridgeway, Wisconsin.
 Creating a major in “Rural Recreation,” she graduated with honors in 1938 from Antioch College in Yellow Springs, Ohio.
 Deciding that folk dancing was going to be the main thrust of her recreational program, she established the country’s first folk dance camps, including those in Ohio, New York, Maryland, Pennsylvania, and West Virginia.
-Jane is credited as one of the founders of the modern folk dance movement, whose enthusiasts in the United States became to number in the thousands.
+Jane is credited as one of the founders of the modern folk dance movement, whose enthusiasts in the United States came to number in the thousands.

 In 1955, Jane married Jergen Hinrichs, a young farmer from Germany, who was doing an internship on her father’s farm.
 The couple moved to Germany where she lived in Ostfriesland for 11 years.
 Throughout Germany, and in Switzerland, Scandinavia, the Netherlands, and Turkey, she continued to teach folk dancing and to study European folklore.
 In 1956, Jane was invited to tour Japan together with four other well-known folk dance leaders.